mengli11235/MST_DIM/README.md

-# Unsupervised Representation Learning on Partially Observable Atari Games
+# Unsupervised Representation Learning in Partially Observable Atari Games

 This repo is based on the code from the benchmark and techniques introduced in the paper [Unsupervised State Representation Learning in Atari](https://arxiv.org/abs/1906.08226).
 Please visit https://github.com/mila-iqia/atari-representation-learning for detailed instructions on the benchmark.